srImathE satakOpAya nama:

 Highlights from nampiLLai‘s introduction

 Even in thiruvAimozhi 1.4 “anjiRaiya madanArAy“, AzhwAr went through similar emotions.
-AzhwAr desired previous to that in thiruvAimozhi 1.3.10 “peru nilam kadantha nalladip pOthu ayarppilan alaRRuvan” (I will incessantly cry out to see the lotus feet which measured the worlds).
-At least in that case, he can console himself saying that the thrivikrama charithram happened in previous yugams and it is not possible to see the same.
-Here, “ugantharuLina nilangaL” (dhivya dhEsams) are present for the benefit of those who take birth subsequent to various incarnations (in previous yugams).
+AzhwAr desired previous to that in thiruvAimozhi 1.3.10 “peru nilam kadandha nalladip pOdhu ayarppilan alaRRuvan” (I will incessantly cry out to see the lotus feet which measured the worlds).
+At least in that case, he could console himself saying that the thrivikrama charithram happened in previous yugams and it is not possible to see the same.
+Here, “ugandharuLina nilangaL” (dhivya dhEsams) are present for the benefit of those who take birth subsequent to various incarnations (in previous yugams).
 AzhwAr is deeply distressed that his desire to unite with emperumAn in dhivya dhEsams as said in thiruvAimozhi 1.10.9 “nambiyaith thenkuRungudi ninRa” is not fructified.
-In “anjiRaiya madanArAy“, AzhwAr could hold himself up even to send messengers; Here, considering even such messengers are suffering in separation, he suffers for them too.
+In “anjiRaiya madanArAy“, AzhwAr could hold himself up even to send messengers.
+Here, considering that even such messengers are suffering in separation, he suffers for them too.